ChrisWhealy/parse-sap-odata/build_test_app/README.md

 ### Naked Ampersand Characters

-Certain text description tags are generated that contain a naked ampersand character.
+Certain text descriptions are provided that contain a unescaped (or naked) ampersand characters.
 For example:

 ```xml